German orthography reform of 1996: Public debate after the signing of the declaration of intent

 The reforms did not attract much attention from the general public until after the international declaration of intent was signed.
 Animated arguments arose about the correctness of the decision, with schoolteachers being the first to be faced with the implementation of the new rules.
 At the Frankfurt Book Fair (the largest in Germany) in 1996, Friedrich Denk, a teacher from Bavaria, obtained signatures from hundreds of authors and scientists demanding the cancellation of the reform.
 Among the leading opponents were Günter Grass, Siegfried Lenz, Martin Walser, Hans Magnus Enzensberger, and Walter Kempowski.
 The protest gained further nationwide significance through initiatives such as Wir Lehrer gegen die Rechtschreibreform (We Teachers Against the Spelling Reform), which was headed by the teacher and activist Manfred Riebe.

 In May 1997, the "Society for German Spelling and Language Cultivation – initiative against the spelling reform" (Verein für deutsche Rechtschreibung und Sprachpflege e.V.
 (VRS) – Initiative gegen die Rechtschreibreform) was founded in opposition to the German spelling reform.

 The issue was taken up in the courts, with different decisions in different German states, so that the Federal Constitutional Court of Germany was called upon to make a ruling.
 In May 1998, a group of 550 language and literature professors, led by Theodor Ickler, Helmut Jochems, Horst Haider Munske and Peter Eisenberg, two of the reformers, Harald Weinrich of the Collège de France, Jean-Marie Zemb of the Académie des Sciences Morales et Politiques, and others, in a resolution requested the reversal of the reform by the Federal Constitutional Court of Germany.

 On 14 July 1998, after one hearing on 12 May 1998, and involving only one teachers' organisation, the Federal Constitutional Court declared that the introduction of the spelling reform by the ministers of education was lawful.

 In the German state of Schleswig-Holstein, a majority of voters in a referendum on 27 September 1998 called for a return to traditional spellings.
 However, the minister-president of the state, Heide Simonis, found a way to reverse the results of the referendum via a parliamentary vote in 1999.

 While the new German dictionaries were published in July and August 1996, the critics of the language reform perceived themselves to be justified.
-They began to demand the reversal of the change at the federal level.
-However, the ministers of education continued to refuse to accede to their demands.
-The editors of the Duden dictionaries also agreed that many of the problems in the traditional spelling system were due to the "arcane rules" that had been fabricated to explain the system, thus lending their support to the new spelling system, which they said was and is more logical.
+They began to demand the reversal of the change at federal level.
+However, the ministers of education steadfastly refused to accede to their demands.
+The editors of the Duden dictionaries also agreed that many of the problems in the traditional spelling system were due to the "arcane rules" that had been fabricated to explain the system, thereby lending their support to the new spelling system, which they said was (and is) more logical.